minakod/minakod.github.io/essays/cram_release_note8.md

-* Deployment: I
+* Deployment: I created the account on Meteor and deployed the cram on the galaxy.
+In order to deploy on the galaxy, first I needed the database, so I created one for the cram on sandbox Mongo DB.
+After having a database for the app, I can create or update settings file for Galaxy.
-* Cram Homepage:
+* Cram Homepage: I updated cram homepage so that all the information and photos are up to date.
+Some functionalities are the same yet the design changed, so I needed to update most photos.
+Also, new functionalities such as calendar are added to the user guide.

 ## The Obstacles

-The obstacle that I faced was figuring out how the one change affects the others.
-At first, I was not noticing that I would need to change the user schedule page.
-However, when I checked each page, I found that it was not showing the results.
+The obstacle that I faced was errors when I deployed onto the galaxy.
+It keeps giving me an error when I start the app so I would need to stop running and change it some part.
+I would still need to figure out the error to run my app on the galaxy correctly.

-Also, I was going to have some user tests.
-Therefore, I needed to spend some time searching for what is the good way to test my app.
-It suggested that it would be better to have well function mockup pages, about 5 to 7 testers of the app, a well-planed test plan that would take about 30 min of the participants’ time.
-I just searched but not able to get the test plan yet.
+Also, in the user guide, I should not have all the photos of functionalities but choose which information would be helping the users and/or be attracted to them.

 ## What I Plan To Accomplish